Scalable quantum error mitigation for dynamical decoupling: Acknowledgments

-There are many robust IDD sequences that can fight against control errors, e.g. CPMG, XY-4, XY-8, etc. They share similar essence: compensating previous errors by following pulses.
+The effective state fidelity serves as a useful benchmark for phase cycling.
+Essentially, phase cycling sums different Bloch vectors, which represent qubit states, to get a more accurate Bloch vector.
+Thus, the better the phase cycling method, the higher the effective state fidelity (if the DD sequence does not have inherent robustness). \\ \textbf{Shortcomings of robust dynamical decoupling sequences}: There are many robust IDD sequences that can fight against control errors, e.g. CPMG, XY-4, XY-8, etc. They share similar essence: compensating previous errors by following pulses.
 Ironically, such compensations efficiently cause coherence-population mixing.
 Below is an example of CPMG-2 with longitudinal and transverse relaxations but without dephasing, the latter of which is assumed to be eliminated by IDD.
 Imagining that we first create a coherence $C_+$ and let it evolve for time $\tau$, we will get:

 Then we apply a noisy inversion pulse and consider these two terms:

 Again, let them evolve for $2\tau$:

 Then we apply another noisy inversion pulse, two possible terms are: